dgrimm84/matplotlib-challenge/README.md

 # Pymaceuticals Inc. Analysis

 ### Primary functions of files included in this repository
 > - The file named "main.ipynb" is in the main directory of this repository.
-This is a jupyter notebook document containing python code<br><br>
+This is a jupyter notebook document containing python code<br>
-> which analyzes the data, runs calculations, and creates visualizations of this data<br>
+> which analyzes the data, runs calculations, and creates visualizations of this data<br><br>
 > - In the /data directory, there are several files:<br>
 > > - Mouse_metadata.csv - contains information for each mouse of the study (ID, Drug Regimen each went through, age, and weight (grams)<br>
 > > - study_results.csv - contains the results of the study based on the mouse ID and includes timepoints, tumor volume at each timepoint,<br>